MicrosoftDocs/azure-docs/articles/application-gateway/ingress-controller-annotations.md

 ## Cookie Based Affinity

-This annotation allows to specify whether to enable cookie based affinity.
+This annotation allows you to specify whether to enable cookie based affinity.

 ### Usage